PrinciplesDotDev/principles/principles/many-minds-better-problem-solving.md

 +++
-principle = "Many minds, better problem-solving" tags = ["practices", "team", "medium", "problem-solving"] summary = "The greater the number of people who can work on a problem, the higher the probability of an optimal solution." authors = ["AdamCraven"]
+principle = "testMany minds, better problem-solving" tags = ["practices", "team", "medium", "problem-solving"] summary = "The greater the number of people who can work on a problem, the higher the probability of an optimal solution." authors = ["AdamCraven"]